 It’s less common but some people may also have fever, muscle aches, and loss of appetite and others may have no symptoms at all.

-How Is It Treated?
+How Is Norovirus Treated?

 There is no treatment for norovirus and most infections get better on their own.
 Children with norovirus infection with severe diarrhea and vomiting can get dehydrated and may require medical attention.
-If a child has norovirus illness, it’s important they drink plenty of liquids to replace fluid loss and prevent dehydration.
+If a child has norovirus illness, they must drink plenty of liquids to replace fluid loss and prevent dehydration.

-How Does It Spread?
+How Does Norovirus Spread?

 Norovirus is very contagious and can spread easily.
 It’s typically transmitted from particles found in feces.
 You can get norovirus from having close contact with an infected person, consuming contaminated food or water or by touching surfaces contaminated with the virus and then touching your mouth.